 Rai wale Aloo(Masala potatoes) is one of the very famous street foods in South Gujarat, India.
 Vendors with their small cart wander around the streets of Bharuch selling these delicious potatoes.
 The bite size potatoes tempered in mustard seeds and sautéed in flavorful Indian spices.
 Vendors serve these "Rai wale Aloo" with Chili-Garlic Chutney and Indian tube fryums.

-Fryums are like Papadum, crunch, crispy and perfectly shaped into a tube.
-The tube-like shape of fryums is perfect to poke and carry bite size potatoes and manage to get Chili-Garlic Chutney.
+Fryums are like Papadum, crunchy, crispy, and perfectly shaped into a tube.
+The tube-like shape of fryums is perfect to poke and carry bite-size potatoes and manage to get Chili-Garlic Chutney.
 The crunch of fryum with mustard seed tempered potatoes and chili-garlic sauce is an explosion of flavors in the mouth.
 My mother served masala potatoes with Roti(Indian flatbread) without chili-garlic chutney.